-In December 2017, Accounting Standards Council Singapore ("ASC") issued the Singapore Financial Reporting Standards (International) ("SFRS(I)s").
-SFRS(I)s comprise standards and interpretations that are equivalent to International Financial Reporting Standards ("IFRSs") issued by the International Accounting Standards Board ("IASB").
-Singapore-incorporated companies listed on SGX-ST are required to apply SFRS(I)s for annual periods beginning on or after 1 January 2018.
+In December 2017, Accounting Standards Council Singapore ("ASC") issued the Singapore Financial Reporting Standards (International) ("SFRS(I)s") which are fully converged and equivalent to IFRS[®] Accounting Standards issued by the International Accounting Standards Board ("IASB").

-As SFRS(I)s is identical to IFRSs, an entity complying with SFRS(I)s can elect to simultaneously include an explicit and unreserved statement of compliance with IFRSs in its SFRS(I) financial statements.(1) Refer below for the proposed statement:
+As SFRS(I)s is identical to IFRS Accounting Standards, an entity complying with SFRS(I)s can elect to simultaneously include an explicit and unreserved statement of compliance with IFRS Accounting Standards in its SFRS(I) financial statements.(1) Refer below for the proposed statement:

-These financial statements have been prepared in accordance with the Singapore Financial Reporting Standards (International) ("SFRS(I)s") and International Financial Reporting Standards ("IFRSs") under the historical cost convention, except as disclosed in the accounting policies below.
+These financial statements have been prepared in accordance with the Singapore Financial Reporting Standards (International) ("SFRS(I)s") and IFRS[®] Accounting Standards under the historical cost convention, except as disclosed in the accounting policies below.

-(1) For further information, please refer here.
+(1)For further information, please refer here.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024